Arhum2/Discord-bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I created this bot after having loads of fun with my friends on Overwatch.
 It was always great to have a friendly competition to see who had the best in-game stats but we would have to return to the main menu and have to sift through irrelevant player data to compare.
-Hence I created this bot that allows users to call it in their desired Discord server and have all our their player data in a concise embedded message.
+Hence I created this bot that allows users to call it in their desired Discord server and have all their player data in a concise embedded message.

 <p align="right">(<a href="#top">back to top</a>)</p>